wpage-cmu/pui-homework-template/final-project/readme.md

 ### *Idea 3*
 ![Project1](images/project3.png)
 Finally, this is a straightforward personal website, primarily aimed at Sr. Product Manager or Research Engineer roles.

+## Feedback Summary
+The two main pieces of feedback I got were relevant to project 1 and 2.
+The first piece of feedback was from my TA and very valid, specifically for project 2: Have a backup plan in case the activity recognition project does not work out.
+The second piece of feedback was regarding goal entry.
+Specifically, the group was curious if part of these projects would be to help people identify their goals.
+I will be taking a naive approach to this project, meaning that I assume people already know their goals and can enter them into the provided UI.

+## Feedback Digestion